 Meanwhile, it’s in the Middle Years Programme (MYP) that the IB framework encourages students to become creative, critical and reflective thinkers, with a real emphasis on intellectual challenge.
 Kids at this stage start making really powerful connections between their studies and real-world subjects, all the while boosting their communication skills, intercultural understanding, and global engagement.

 In short, IB is a perfect fit for students in a globalist, multi-cultural environment like Singapore!
-It’s also very transferable if you make an international to move, given its truly global reach.
+It’s also very transferable if you make an international move, given its truly global reach.

 What are IB’s unique benefits?